ZhangDiKing/Tensorflow-Porject/BP_realization/README.md

-# 2 hidden layers Neural Network for Minst
+# 2 back propgation realization of neural network
-write the backpropagation based on the Lecture Notes of Deep Learning Courses in RPI
+    Write the backpropagation based on the Lecture Notes of Deep Learning Courses in RPI.
+The backpropgation is wirten in the form of tensor calculation in tensorflow, which does not utilize any builted in train_op in tensorflow.